Adi Ibarra

 Housing and Office Assistant

 Alexis was born and raised in Greeley.
 He graduated from Greeley Central High School.
-He feels Connections will be a great fit for him because of the efforts towards the disabled community.
+He feels Connections is a great fit for him because of the efforts towards the disabled community.
 Alexis is the voice you hear when you call and the first face you see when you walk into Connections.
 He conducts all pre-intakes for potential consumers.
-Alexis also helps assist the Housing Coordinator with the Housing Choice Voucher Program (Section 8).
+Alexis also helps to assist the Housing Coordinator with the Housing Choice Voucher Program (Section 8).

 Dan Ashbaugh